quidame/ansible-role-iptables-apply/README.md

 ```

 * The iptables rules to apply in addition to the sanity rules provided by the
   template.
-This is a list of dictionnaries with the same keys than
+This is a list of dictionaries with the same keys than
   `iptables_apply__rules`, and defaults to the same value.

 ```yaml